 1) The first one is protected instances, this is like a management fee to enable and manage discovery configuration, auto protection policy, movement of data in a secure manner, and more.
 The definition of 1 instance varies across workloads, you can refer to the pricing page here for more details.

-2) The second component is backup storage, this is a simple pay-as-you-go component you pay for per GB to store your data.
+2) The second component is backup storage, this is a simple pay-as-you-go component you pay per GB to store your data.

 Let’s discuss some of the details of each of these two components starting with the protected instances.

-- Protected instance applicable for most workloads where your data is moved into the Recovery Services vault and it depends on the size of the data that you’re protecting.
+- The protected instance is applicable for most workloads where your data is moved into the Recovery Services vault and it depends on the size of the data that you’re protecting.
 In some cases, like Azure Files, there is currently the option of an operational tier, also known as the snapshot management, where there is a flat fee only.
 Check the following detailed article about Azure Backup pricing for Azure Files.
 However, for the newer workloads like disks and blobs, you discover, configure and manage the operational tier backups for free.
 You only pay for the snapshots that are taken as part of the backups.

 - The second component is backup storage.
 With the recent changes announced by Microsoft, backup storage has two tiers, the standard tier, and the archive tier.
 In the standard tier, you can choose the availability of your backup data across a variety of options.
 The default option is Geo-Redundant storage (GRS), and if you enable ‘Cross Region Restore‘, Microsoft will automatically upgrade it to Read-access Geo-redundant storage (RA-GRS).

-An important point to understand about Azure Backup pricing is, there are no hidden or additional charges.
+An important point to understand about Azure Backup pricing is, that there are no hidden or additional charges.
 This is a simple price per GB option without any additional transactions, geo-replication, restore, or egress charges.
 Microsoft has eliminated these components for you to ensure that you can have simple pricing.

 Additionally, the newly added archive tier will help you save costs for your long-term retention needs (more on this in the next section), but before we go into the details of optimizing your storage backup costs, here’s a summary of Azure Backup pricing at the time of this writing.

-The Vault – Archive Tier price is $0.0027 per GB for LRS and $0.0054 per GB for backup vault set with GRS.As shown in the figure above, the Azure Backup team has added multiple workloads in the last few months and they continue to add new features under the hood.
+The Vault – Archive Tier price is $0.0027 per GB for LRS and $0.0054 per GB for a backup vault set with GRS.As shown in the figure above, the Azure Backup team has added multiple workloads in the last few months and they continue to add new features under the hood.

 Optimize and save on storage costs